yyxff/Http-Proxy/README.md

 ## Features
 - **HTTP Method Support**: Handles GET, POST, and CONNECT methods
-- **Caching Mechanism**: Implements HTTP caching with validation using ETags.
 - **Multi-threading**: Supports concurrent connections with thread-per-connection model
+- **Caching Mechanism**: Implements HTTP caching with validation using ETags and Expires, etc.
+- **Cache Segmentation**: we segment caches into 8 pieces, every segment has their own mutex lock.
+So we can use different caches at same time.
+It is at most 8 times more efficient.
 - **Chunked Transfer Encoding**: Properly handles chunked responses
 - **HTTPS Tunneling**: Supports CONNECT method for secure connections
+- **Logging System**: Implemented Logging system with singleton pattern
 - **Error Handling**: Comprehensive error handling for network issues and malformed requests
 - **Docker Support**: Runs in containerized environments
+- **Automated Test**: Automated test for basic behaviors and concurrency

 ## Installation
 ### Requirements